-No. Citi Simplicity does not offer cash back.
-The Citi Simplicity card does not give any rewards on purchases.
-Instead, it offers introductory interest rates of 0% for 18 months on purchases and 0% for 18 months on balance transfers.
+No, the Citi Simplicity Card does not offer cash back.
+The Citi Simplicity Card does not give any rewards on purchases.
+Instead, it offers introductory interest rates of 0% for 12 months on purchases and 0% for 21 months on balance transfers, with a 5% (min $5) balance transfer fee.
+This card’s regular APR is 14.74% - 24.74% (V).
 There’s also a $0 annual fee.

-Your Citi Simplicity approval odds are highest when you have good or better credit.
-Good credit is often defined as a score of 660 to 719 but your best bet is to apply with a score of 700+.
+Your Citi Simplicity Card approval odds are highest when you have good or better credit.

 Info on Citi Simplicity approval odds:

 Higher odds with at least good credit: Check your credit score before-hand to see if you're within the optimal range and avoid affecting your score with an uninformed hard inquiry.… read full answer

 Respond to a mail offer: If you've been lucky enough to have been pre-selected for a mail offer, you can respond to it on Citi's website by providing your invitation code and last name.
 Pre-qualified offers don't guarantee approval.
 But you have good chances of approval as long as nothing negative has been added to your credit report.